Collection

 History

-Originally constructed as a Muslim palace in the Islamic medieval stage of the Balearic Islands, the 12th century building is one of Palmas oldest.
-Archaeological studies tells a rich history of least seven stages of the building, stretching over nearly thousand years.
+Originally constructed as a Muslim palace in the medieval Islamic stage of the Balearic Islands, the 12th-century building is one of Palma's oldest.
+Archaeological studies tell a rich history of at least seven stages of the building, stretching over nearly a thousand years.

-After the Christian conquest in Mallorca in 1229, the building functioned as a fortification that included a neighbouring house, before it was ordered to be burnt down by King Alfonso III of Aragón at the end of the 13th century.
+After the Christian conquest in Mallorca in 1229, the building functioned as a fortification that included a neighboring house, before it was ordered to be burnt down by King Alfonso III of Aragón at the end of the 13th century.
 The site remained in ruins for at least 100 years and later became private homes for noble Majorcan families.
-The palace was re-built in a Gothic style in the mid-15th century, and later reformed as a baroque style palace in the 17th century.
+The palace was rebuilt in a Gothic style in the mid-15th century and later reformed as a baroque-style palace in the 17th century.